LuckyJimJD/CivilProcedure/_problems/PleadingsProblem.md

 As a result of this incident, Mackendrick has lost all of the toes on his left foot.
 He will require reconstructive surgery and extensive physical therapy.
 He has also experienced recurring nightmares about the incident, and has developed a morbid fear of garden tools, leaving him unable to enjoy his previous hobby of gardening.

 Mackendrick hires you to represent him in a suit over his injury.
-Draft a complaint (using this form) asserting the following claims:
+Draft a complaint (using [this form]({{ site.baseurl }}/assets/pleadings/Complaint_Form.docx)) asserting the following claims:

 a.
 A claim against Sadler for her negligence in operating the mower.

 b.
 A claim against Sterling Cooper seeking to hold them vicariously liable for Sadler's negligence.

+What are the elements of each claim?
 What additional facts, if any, might you need to satisfy the pleading requirements under the FRCP?

 # Problem 2